MicrosoftDocs/customer-insights/topics/developers/dev-resources/tutorials/dotnet.md

 * Ingestion key

 ## Get an ingestion key from Product Insights portal
 1. From the home screen, select your team from the left panel.
-If you do not already have a team, refer to [What is Product Insights?](topics/developers/quick-starts/what-is.md) to create a new team.
+If you do not already have a team, refer to [Create a team](/topics/developers/quick-starts/create-a-team.md).
 2. Add a new project to your team by selecting the **"+ New Project"** button from the top right corner.
 3. Type in a project name in the **Name** field and any other text for **Description**.
 Select **Create** to commit the update.
 4. Once your project is created, select the project.